AddictedCS/soundfingerprinting/README.md

 ### Documentation
 See the [Wiki page](https://github.com/AddictedCS/soundfingerprinting/wiki) with the operational details and information

-Following is a code sample of how you would generate sound fingerprints that might be used later for recognition.
+Following is a code sample of how you would generate from an audio file sound fingerprints, that can be stored and used later for recognition purposes.

 ```csharp
 public List<byte[]> CreateFingerprintSignaturesFromFile(string pathToAudioFile)